ersilia-os/ersilia/README_Pauline_Banye.md

 #
 # About us

-The [Ersilia Open Source Initiative](https://ersilia.io) is a Non Profit Organization incorporated with the Charity Commission for England and Wales (number 1192266).
-Our mission is to reduce the imbalance in biomedical research productivity between countries by supporting research in underfunded settings.
+The [Ersilia Open Source Initiative](https://ersilia.io) is incorporated with the Charity Commission for England and Wales (number 1192266).
+We are passionate about reducing the imbalance in biomedical research productivity between countries by supporting research in underfunded settings.

 You can support us via [Open Collective](https:/opencollective.com/ersilia).

-For more enquiries, contact us on our [website](https://ersilia.io) or via [email](hello@ersilia.io)
+For more enquiries, contact us on our [website](https://ersilia.io) or via [email](hello@ersilia.io).